Let’s Drive From Colorado to Oregon

 When in Vegas, baby.
 We went old school for our Vegas family experience and choose to stay at the iconic recommend the Golden Nugget for two reasons.
-It has a pool with water-slide through a shark tank.
+It has a pool with a water slide through a shark tank.
 I’m not kidding.
 Hours of entertainment.
 And, second, it is part of the Fremont Street Experience – a huge LED canopy that connects several Vegas casino legends with a shopping mall and restaurants.
-Nightly light shows on the huge canopy begin at dusk.
+Nightly light shows on the huge canopy begins at dusk.

 G | HAWTHORNE, NEVADA

 Leaving Las Vegas – you could opt to continue your road trip west to Los Angeles.
 But we’re from Oregon – so we’re headed north.
 With a couple of the deepest alpine lakes on the map to round out our journey.
 Nevada is not a small state and transversing it takes determination.
 When Lake Tahoe is your target, believe me, it’s worth it.

 But before we get to those gorgeous blue waters, we’ll cross through some wild, wild west.
 Tumbleweeds and sagebrush and teepees and cactus.
 LOTS of cacti.
 And then out of nowhere is the peculiar town of Hawthorne, Nevada.
 It’s worthy of a stop.
 Home to around 3000 inhabitants, the local economy here is mostly providing for the local Army depot.
 A stop at the free Mineral County Museum gives a glimpse through time at what life was like in this part of America.